Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Simulations and Discussion

-For a graph that can be partitioned using Algorithm~\ref{alg:graph_partition}, the fraction of balls of either colour in each urn converges to a random limit.
-Specifically, from our simulations, we conjecture that in a cycle graph with alternating preferential and de-preferential nodes, the limiting behavior results in the fractions of balls of either colour in $P_1, D_2$ (or $P_2, D_1$) converging to the same limit almost surely.
-Further analysis of these cases is left as future work.
+For a graph that can be partitioned using Algorithm~\ref{alg:graph_partition} (Appendix~\ref{sec:exploration-algorithm}), the fraction of balls of either colour in each urn tends to a random limit.
+Specifically, from our simulations, we conjecture that in a cycle graph with alternating preferential and de-preferential nodes, the limiting behavior results in the fractions of balls of either colour in $P_1, D_2$ (or $P_2, D_1$) converging to the same limit.
+Further analysis of these cases, with a more general sampling scheme, is left as future work.